CaioCeretta/nlw-agents/server/comments.md

 ○ Gemini API

   ■ For the Gemini code we are going to create a service on src/services/gemini.ts ■ First of all, we need to install gemini sdk — `@google/genai` ■ Import GoogleGenAi from this library and create a new object, passing as argument the apiKey which can be created by going to `aistudio.google.com` and creating one
+  ■ Define a model constant with the model we'll be using.

+  ■ `transcribeAudio` function

+    □ This is the function responsible to convert our audio into text

+    □ One of the ways to do it is by using geminiApi files, where we would upload a file to the API, upload it, an then convert it.

+    □ However, the case above is for bigger files, and since we are going to separate our audio into smaller chunks, we are going to make this by converting to base64, which is a "hash" of the file, and we'll do the following

+      1. Create a function named transcribeAudio with the audio as base64 and the mimeType as parameters
+      2. Call gemini.models.generateContent({ model, contents})
+        . contents consist of an array of objects, such as an object with the attribute of text, where we pass instructions for the generation, because it is similar to a prompt . inlineData object, this object consist of the mimeType and the data, which is the base64audio 3, `transcribeAudio` function will return the response.text, if there is no text returned, probably an error occurred during conversion

+        once this function is created, we now go back to the route

 ● Upload File Route

   ○ This will be a post route with the roomId as a param, and its body won't have a type since it won't receive a JSON, but a file

   ○ To use a file inside Fastify, we need to install the library `@fastify/multipart` which is the plugin that enables fastify to understand requests that are sending multipart in its body

   ○ The route function will assign request.file to a constant named audio, check its existence, and start treating it

     ■ First, we need to check if the audio exists, because it can be multipart.multipartfile or undefined

     ■ Now we have to transcribe the audio using Gemini and generate the semantic vector (embeddings).
 Lastly we are going to store the vectors inside the database

+    ■ Node, by default, always work with strings, and streams are a way for us to consume (upload/download) data little by little.
+Imagine we are making upload of a file that has 1gb, it does not make sense for us to wait the whole file get to the API for us to start working with the file.
+Therefore, if we assign the audio.file to a constant, we have a string and we can work with it while it is making the upload.
+However, we will prefer to accumulate the stream for us to only work with it after it has been fully loaded, since it is a small file

+    ■ After creating the function to transpile the audio, after checking if the audio exists we are going to

+      1. transform the audio into base 64, for it, we first use audioToBuffer, to retrieve the audio buffer
+      2. when the buffer is ready, we convert it to base64, using audio.toString('base64')
+      3. Assign to a constant the return of the transcribeAudio function, passing te audioAsBase64 and the audio.mimetype
+      4. Theoretically we are going to have the transcription

   ○ Audio Chunks table

     ■ Audio chunks are audio pieces, right now we are just sending the raw audio as a blob, but we are soon going to send these audios separate on intervals.

     ■ For storing these files, we are going to create a new table named audio chunks

         □ This table will consist of:

           1. id
           2. roomId, which references the id of the room
           3. transcription - audio transcription,
           4. embeddings - semantic representation, and since we are using pgvector that has support to vectors, the embeddings typing is going to be a vector
             4.1.
 This vector need to have a dimension quantity, which the most common are 768 dimensions, and the more dimensions we have, the more accurate is going to be the proximity.
             4.2.
 768 dimensions mean that this vector have 768 numbers inside of it, and each number represent a characteristic of the given piece of code.
 Therefore, we are going to be able to compare vectors in a way we can get each of these numbers and see which is similar to which, in other words, a semantic search, not one by text, but by meaning.
           5. finally a createdAt as the last column

+  ○ Inserting the audio into `AudioChunks` table

+    ■ To insert the audio in the audio chunks, we need to have the embeddings — the semantic representation of the given audio to be transpiled.

+      □ First we create the method `gemini.models.embedContent()` .
+Previously on our code we used the gemini's model: 'gemini-2.5-flash', but for the embeddings, we utilize ´text-embedding-004', but if it was a production app, there would probably exist a better paid model.
+        . context property with an array of objects, passing the text . config object with a taskType property, which means for which end this embedding will be used, and RETRIEVAL_DOCUMENT is used to make semantic fetches and use this content afterwards for other prompts.

+        . check if there is something one the response embeddings index 0 values, throw error, otherwise, return the values

+  ○ Back to the uploadRoute

+    ■ after transforming the audio to base64 and creating our transcription constant, we define an embeddings constant with its value equal to the return of generateEmbeddings function ■ the embeddings file will consist of an array like [-0.056109883, 0.00013685299, -0.011264085, -0.013184721, ,…], where each value essentially is a similarity parameter

+  ○ Insert into the database

+    ■ With the embedding generated, we are now going to save our chunk of data into the db ■ After the insert, the result should give us in the response, the chunks persisted, if none is found, it means that there was an error on saving, if there is at least the first index, it means it worked and we simply return the id back to the user
+    ■ By fetching the chunkId on the database we can see that the audio is very similar to what was said on the transcription with the embeddings equal to the chunks generated

+  ○ Questions Predictions

+    ■ Implementing the beginning of this method

+      □ Inside the createQuestion route, we are going to need implementing some additional steps

+      □ First, we are going to generate the embeddings for the given question.
+Because as we have previously seen, embeddings are a way for us to compare the semantic of sentences, and we can only compare embeddings with embeddings.
+Because if we want to find if there is something on the database that answer this question, both of them must be on the embedding format and using the same algorithm/model

+    ■ DB fetch

+      □ After generating the embeddings, we need to search in the database, chunks that probably can answer the user question

+      □ When trying to find vectors proximity, we use the operator <=>, that means, "if and only if".
+Since we drizzle-orm library doesn't provide a function for this operator — such as eq — we are going to do it using raw sql, for it, we simply import the sql from drizzle, call that sql<expected return type>`sql command`

+        - On this where command, we use drizzle's library `and` which we pass two commands, and it will evaluate them like as we would use the && operator
+        - the first parameter is simply getting the roomId on the db equal to the provided
+        - the second one will be the raw SQL query, which compares the audioChunks.embeddings column with embeddingsAsStrings.vector.
+We define this vector by taking the embeddings, joining them with commas, and then comparing it using <=> with the variable cast as a vector.